Drifter-Supremo/simpsons-quotes/TASKS.md

 - [x] Style the button with wiggle hover effect using CSS (implemented in index.css)

 ### 3.3 Implement Flip Animation
-- [x] Define CSS keyframes for the flip animation (rotate Y 90°)
+- [x] Use Framer Motion to animate the flip effect (rotate Y 90°)
-- [ ] Add CSS class to apply the animation when flipping is true
+- [x] Animation is triggered by Framer Motion when flipping is true; no CSS class used

 ---